thecandlestick/silverbullet/website/notes-1575/Feb06.md

 ```

 Objects in C++ actually possess two different types, a **static type** and a **dynamic type**.
-  * The _static type_ of an object is a _by-the-text_ interpretation, what the object appears to be when inspecting the code (the type of the variable referencing that object).
+  * #Definition The _static type_ of an object is a _by-the-text_ interpretation, what the object appears to be when inspecting the code (the type of the variable referencing that object).
-  * The _dynamic type_ of an object is a _by-the-execution_ interpretation, what the object actually is in the context of the program.
+  * #Definition The _dynamic type_ of an object is a _by-the-execution_ interpretation, what the object actually is in the context of the program.
 For objects accessed through pointers specifically, this dynamic type can often differ from the static type.

 ## Dynamic Cast